Yamal Peninsula: Offshore methane leaks

-Methane is leaking in an area of at least 7500 m^{2}.
+Methane is leaking in an area of at least 7500 m2.
 In some areas gas flares extend up to 25 meters.
 Prior to their research it was proposed that methane was tightly sealed into the permafrost by water depths up to 100 m.
 Close to the shore however, where the permafrost seal tapers to a depth of as little as 20 m, there are significant amounts of gas leakage.